NC State

 Pack vs. ’Pack

 Ever since NC State teams adopted Wolfpack as a team name, in common vernacular the word has been shortened to “Pack,” as in “The Pack won today in football,” or “Go Pack!”
 Unfortunately this usage dilutes the unique Wolfpack brand.
 The word “Wolfpack” is not in the dictionary; it is a newly invented word that consists of a combination of two previously existing words, which makes it unique.
 The word’s uniqueness is one of the main reasons NC State was able to obtain federal trademark registration for it.
-If we use “Pack” as a shortened form of “Wolfpack,” this usage runs the risk of endangering our trademark by contradicting the rationale for obtaining it in the first place.
+If officially trademark licensed products use “Pack” as a shortened form of “Wolfpack,” this usage runs the risk of endangering our trademark by contradicting the rationale for obtaining it in the first place.

 Therefore, using Wolfpack is always preferred, but where space is restricted or when a less formal context calls for the use of a shortened form, use an apostrophe before “Pack”: